 A warm welcome to NAAC accredited Bapatla Engineering College (BEC).
-The Bapatla Engineering College (Autonomous), one of the seven educational institutions sponsored by the Bapatla Education Society, Bapatla was established in 1981 with a vision to impart quality technical education and is affiliated to Acharya Nagarjuna University.
-The College is credited with beautifully laid out thoughtfully designed.
-The college has well qualified 257 faculty members with 24 Professors, 20 Associate professors, and 213 Assistant professors.
-Out of which 54 are having Doctorate degrees, and 56 are pursuing Doctorate degrees.
+The Bapatla Engineering College (Autonomous), one of the seven educational institutions sponsored by the Bapatla Education Society, was established in 1981 with a vision to impart quality technical education and is affiliated to Acharya Nagarjuna University.
+The College is credited with beautifully laid out and thoughtfully designed.
+The college has well qualified faculty members from IITs, NITs and reputed universities and has 63 doctorates and more than 60 faculty pursuing Doctorate degrees.

-The college is one of the first generation private engineering colleges started in the year 1981 and is regarded as one of the best engineering colleges in the state of Andhra Pradesh.
+The college is one of the first generation self-financed engineering colleges started in the year 1981 and is regarded as one of the best engineering colleges in the state of Andhra Pradesh.